 Additionally, they provide users with a seamless experience because they do not interfere with the main content.
 This ensures an uninterrupted browsing experience.

 Publishers also benefit from the increased ad inventory as well as income generation possibilities with outstream video advertisements regardless of their content for video.
+With the rising popularity of video ads, 70% of non-video marketers plan to include videos in their 2025 strategies.

 What is an Instream Video Ad?